MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

         jupyter notebook
         ```

-    - To open the Jupyter notebook copy and paste the URL provided by the command line into your browswer.
+    - To open the Jupyter notebook copy and paste the URL provided by the command line into your browser.

     - Create a Jupyter notebook with a Q# kernel, and add the following code to the first notebook cell: